jonshaw199/af1/README.md

 ### Overview

-The AF1 core consists of a handful of pre-built "state entities" and one "state manager".
+The AF1 core consists of a handful of pre-built "state entities".
 A state entity defines the behavior for a state, and new state entities can be created by extending the `Base` class.

 When creating new state entities, setup, loop, serialization/deserialization, and other behavior from `Base` can be overridden as necessary.